September 9, 2019

 Where do I find more information?

 For more information on how to apply for an E-1 or E-2 for French foreign nationals, please visit the US Embassy in France website.
 For more information on employment-based visa treaties with other countries see the Treaty Countries list, and for updates to reciprocity schedules, see the State Department’s Reciprocity: What’s New? website.
-Landau, Hess, Simon and Choi provides business immigration services; please contact us today to schedule a consultation with one of our attorneys.
+Landau, Hess, Simon, Choi and Doebley provides business immigration services; please contact us today to schedule a consultation with one of our attorneys.